MileHacker Logo

 Accessible Locations Within Day-Trip Distance

-Tequisquiapan (approx. A one-hour car ride): A charming "Pueblo Mágico" known for its hot springs, basket weaving, and proximity to vineyards and cheesemakers.
+Tequisquiapan (approx. A one-hour car ride): A charming "Pueblo Mágico" known for its hot springs, basket weaving, and proximity to wineries and cheesemakers.
 It serves as a popular starting point for hot air balloon rides.

 More Nearby Gems